Pflegermeister/wizirt/README.md

     ## 10     10     0     0
     ## # ... with 65 more rows

--   Description of missing data handling (not yet implemented, xxxx)
+-   Description of missing data handling

+Generally, missing data are handled using full information during estimation.
+Additional functions for item and person fit tend to use list wise deletion or pairwise information when possible.
+Currently only supports unidimensional, parametric, dichotomous models.
+Better detail in documentation forthcoming.

 -   Provide model fit information